 Title Companies and DBA Requirements

 Title companies are also sensitive to DBA issues.
-Expect that if a company (whether traditional or series) has not filed a required assumed name certificate it will be asked to do so before closing on either the purchase or sale of real property.
+Expect that if an LLC (whether traditional or series) has not filed a required assumed name certificate it will be asked to do so before closing on either the purchase or sale of real property.

 As a practical matter, neither banks nor title companies appear to care whether one’s assumed name certificate is issued by the Secretary of State or by the local county clerk, just so long as a filed certificate exists.